bbranquinho/skip-the-dishes/README.md

     1. Java
     2. Spring Boot
     3. Spring Data JPA (Spring JDBCTemplate is a better option and can be used for new developments)
+    4. Spring REST Docs
-    4. Event Store Database (developed by Greg Young)
+    5. Event Store Database (developed by Greg Young)
-    5. PostgreSQL
+    6. PostgreSQL
-    6. Liquibase
+    7. Liquibase
-    7. Mockito
+    8. Mockito
-    8. Mockito Kolin
+    9. Mockito Kolin
-    9. Kotlin
+    10. Kotlin
-    10. Feign
+    11. Feign